LysenkoDenys/mern-blog/README.md

 <p>Build with TailwindCSS and totally adaptive to most popular devices.</p>

-<p>To run the project on your PC you should write in the terminal following:</p>
+<p>To run the project on your PC you must have installed Node.js also you should write in the VSC terminal following:</p>
+<li>npm install</li>
 <li>in first bash: npm run dev</li>
 <li>in second bash: 1) cd client 2) npm run dev</li>

-License
+<p>License</p>
 <hr>
-The app is free to use for personal and commercial purposes, but attribution is required.
-Please credit the app and its creators in any blog posts or other content generated using the app.
+<p>The app is free to use for personal and commercial purposes, but attribution is required.
+Please credit the app and its creators in any blog posts or other content generated using the app.</p>